krother/Python3_Basics_Tutorial/changing_variables.md

 ### Exercise 4.2: Average

-What is the average of the top 5 boys?
+What is the average number of the top 5 boys?
 Make a very rough estimate before you do the calculation.